Azure/azure-docs-sdk-java/docs-ref-services/latest/cosmos-encryption-readme.md

 ## Key concepts

-The Azure Cosmos Encryption Plugin is used for encrypting data with a user-provided key before saving into CosmosDB and decrypting it when reading back from the database.
+The Azure Cosmos Encryption Plugin is used for encrypting data with a user-provided key before saving into Cosmos DB and decrypting it when reading back from the database.
 Underneath it uses Azure Cosmos DB Java SDK which provides client-side logical representation to access the Azure Cosmos DB SQL API.
 A Cosmos DB account contains zero or more databases, a database (DB) contains zero or more containers, and a container contains zero or more items.
 You may read more about databases, containers, and items [here](/azure/cosmos-db/databases-containers-items).
 A few important properties are defined at the level of the container, among them are provisioned throughput and partition key.